 The more research we have done, the more we were convinced that our daily coffee habit was far more helpful than it was harmful.

 How to Make the Best + Healthiest Coffee Smoothie Recipe

-So of course, one of the first things I had to do when I got back to sunny Florida–and to my Vitamix— was to whip up a new coffee smoothie recipe.
+One of the first things I did when I got back home from our ski week, was to get out my favorite blender.
+Then, I wanted to whip up a new coffee smoothie recipe.
 This time with dairy-free whipped cream on top.